 Hello, I am fairly new to posting answers on Ask Metafilter.
 I have a general question which I hope is not foolish.
 I also hope that I am asking in the correct place (I checked the FAQ and also searched MetaTalk with possible keywords but am not sure).
 My question is: if many days have gone by since a question on Ask Metafilter was posted, or if a question has been marked as "resolved" by the Asker, is it okay to add your comment or is that considered rude (since the question was resolved or the question has become outdated)?
 I assume it would help members who are catching up after some time has passed, as well as non-members who are Googling for help with similar issues, but I am not sure what the community protocol is and do not want to offend.
 I am also asking this because I do not come online regularly, and often when I log on I see quite interesting questions that I would like to respond to, however several days have gone by or it has been marked as resolved.
 Thank you for all your help :)

+I'm curious.
+What motivates people to give advice on job interview questions?
+I saw a recent question where the asker was looking for specific ideas to help them deliver a killer presentation in order to land the job of their dreams.
 Surely, if your advice to the asker is helpful and causes the person to land the job, you're also crushing the dreams of the person who would otherwise have got it had you not helped the Mefite (someone who, perhaps, was going into the interview using all their own ideas, without help of the hive mind)?
 Is it just tribalism that we prefer the Mefite over the unseen non-Mefite?